 10. Lack of empathy

-Sometimes poor communication simply comes down to not having enough empathy for the other person.
+Sometimes lack of communication in relationships comes down to not having enough empathy for the other person.
 It’s so easy to get caught up in what we feel and need and worry about that we forget to take into account what our partner is feeling.
 It’s not a character flaw – it’s just part of being human.
 However, if you can learn to put yourself in their shoes and imagine what they are thinking, feeling, and going through, your communications will improve dramatically.

 Good communication is a lifelong skill that takes practice.
-Start by trying out these ten tips today for a smoother, happier relationship.
+Start by trying out communication tips today for a smoother, happier relationship.

-These are the top ten causes that lead to marriage communication problems between couples, which, if not addressed in time, can cause an irreplaceable rift in the relationship.
+These are the top ten causes that lead to marriage communication problems between couples, which, if not addressed in time, can cause a significant rift in the relationship.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.